-Self-Regulated Learning in First Year Engineering: Opportunities for Practical Implementation Mohammed Kihal Cassie Wallwey Juan David Ortega Álvarez James Nathaniel Newcomer This complete evidence-based practice paper discusses the challenges of teaching and helping first-year engineering (FYE) students practice self-regulatory skills and provides actionable recommendations for curriculum common across FYE programs.
-Self-regulated learning (SRL) comprises critical skills for success in engineering education such as time manage-ment, study habits, and metacognition.
-The incoming FYE student landscape is growing and changing from previous decades as students enter with more diverse educational backgrounds and experiences (e.g. hybrid, online learning) than the field has previously seen.
-While this growth in engineering diversity is encouraging, it has also experiences (e.g. hybrid, online learning) than the field has previously seen.
-While this growth in engineering diversity is encouraging, it has also been observed by those who work with first-year engineering students (faculty, advisors, etc.) that many are struggling with the identification and development of SRL skills such as time management, learning strategies, and help-seeking, needed to succeed in an undergraduate engineering curriculum in their first year.
+Self-Regulated Learning in First Year Engineering: Opportunities for Practical Implementation Mohammed Kihal Cassie Wallwey Juan David Ortega Álvarez James Nathaniel Newcomer This complete evidence-based practice paper discusses the challenges of teaching and helping first-year self-regulatory skills and provides actionable recommendations for curriculum common across FYE progr comprises critical skills for success in engineering education such as time manage-ment, study habits, and student landscape is growing and changing from previous decades as students enter with more diverse ed experiences (e.g. hybrid, online learning) than the field has previously seen.
+While this growth in engineering been observed by those who work with first-year engineering students (faculty, advisors, etc.) that many and development of SPL skills such as time management learning strategies and help-seeking needed to ams.
+Self-regulated learning (SRL) d metacognition.
+The incoming FYE ducational backgrounds and ng diversity is encouraging, it has also are struggling with the identification been observed by those w and development of SRL skills such as time management, learning strategies, and help-seeking, needed to succeed in an undergraduate engineering curriculum in their first year.
 While the literature on SRL in engineering education discusses the importance of SRL for students, it provides less actionable recommendations oriented toward the curriculum of FYE programs.
 Through a strategic collaboration between firstyear engineering instructors and academic advisors, the need for more explicit instruction and practice of self-regulated learning habits and skills was identified.
 The goal of the instructor-advisor collaboration was to more holistically facilitate students' academic development as they transition to an environment in which they must be more independent learners.